-This project provided the training and the fund for hiring of a talented technician, AD, who graduated from Rutgers a year ago with a B.S. degree in Plant Science and who is passionate about plant biotechnology, goal-oriented and hardworking.
-This project has also provided the training for several undergraduate (SG, DS), graduate students (LB, KA) and a part time technician (YC) in plant transformation and regeneration.
+This project provided the training and the fund for hiring of a talented technician, AD, who graduated from Rutgers in 2021 with a B.S. degree in Plant Science and who is passionate about plant biotechnology, goal-oriented and hardworking.
+AD joined the Plant Biology Graduate Program in the Fall of 2022 to study for an M.S. degree, while being a full-time technician supported by this project.
+This project has also provided the training for several undergraduate, graduate students and a technician in plant transformation and regeneration.